collorg/halfORM/README.md

 ### Returned values

-By default `ho_insert` returns all the inserted values as a dictionary.
+By default `ho_insert` returns the inserted value as a dictionary.
 You can specify the columns you want to get by passing their names as argurments to `ho_insert`.

 ## ho_update